-Academic Support and Bar-Related Programs Fellow and Adjunct Associate Professor of Law
+Co-Director of Academic Success and Bar-Related Programs and Associate Professor of Law

 Phone: (213) 738-6876

-Active in numerous professional activities throughout her legal education, Professor Rodriguez served as a Judicial Extern to the Hon.
+Professor Rodriguez joined the Southwestern faculty as the Academic Success and Bar-Related Programs Fellow in 2012.
+Prior to that, she was active in numerous professional activities throughout her legal education.
+She served as a Judicial Extern to the Hon.
 Patrick Walsh of the U.S. District Court for the Central District of California and to the Hon.
 Frank Y. Jackson of the California Court of Appeal, Second District, Division Seven.
-She was a Certified Law Clerk/Extern in the Sex Crimes Unit of the Los Angeles County District Attorney's Office and Southwestern's Children's Rights Clinic.
-She also served as a Research and Teaching Assistant for Dean Austen Parrish's Civil Procedure class.
+She was also a Certified Law Clerk/Extern in the Sex Crimes Unit of the Los Angeles County District Attorney's Office and Southwestern's Children's Rights Clinic, and she served as a Research and Teaching Assistant for Dean Austen Parrish and several other professors.

 Prior to attending law school, Professor Rodriguez's background was in early education.
 She spent three years as the Site Director for 21st Century Community Learning Center in Chambersburg, Pennsylvania, where she worked with elementary students who were struggling academically and developed a curriculum for an after school program aimed at achieving academic success with low performing students and provided training to other educators on how to implement the curriculum.